notadamking/RLTrader/README.md

 - Experiment with Auto-decoders to remove noise from the observation space
 - Implement self-play in a multi-process environment to improve model exploration
   - Experiment with dueling actors vs tournament of dueling agents
+- Find sources of CPU bottlenecks to improve GPU utilization
+  - Replace pandas or improve speed of pandas methods by taking advantage of GPU
+- Find source of possible memory leak (in `RLTrader.optimize`) and squash it

 # Contributing